NimaBavari/EnORM/docs/api_docs.md

 class Serial(Integer)
 ```

 ORM representation of serial types in SQL variants.
-Inherits from :class:`.types.Integer`.
+Inherits from :class:`.backends.Integer`.

 <a id="backends.oracle"></a>